Buying Oxygen for Live Bait

 THIS COMMERCIAL CYLINDER REFILLING PRACTICE IS COMMON AT BAIT SHOPS AND TACKLE SHOPS

-Many bait shops, coastal bait dealers and fishing tackle shops will also refill your portable OE oxygen cylinder.
-Many bait shops and tackle shops also consider 1200 – 1500 PSI a “Full Fill” and charge you for a full fill.
-Most fishermen are not aware that a “Full Fill” is 2200 PSI.
-Be aware that these low filling pressures are “short-fills” of which you are often charged and pay a “full fill” 2200 PSI price, a common bait shop practice.
+Many coastal and freshwater bait dealers and fishing tackle shops will also refill your portable oxygen cylinder.
+Many bait shops and tackle shops also consider 1200 – 1500 PSI a “Full Fill.”
+Many fishermen are not aware that a “Full Fill” is 2200 PSI.
+Be aware that these low filling pressures are “short-fills” of which you are often charged a “full fill” 2200 PSI price.
+This is a common bait shop practice.

 “Short Filled” O2 cylinders dramatically reduce the total hours of available time before the cylinder is depleted of gas, empty.

-Always trust and confirm the sellers filling pressure with your O2 regulator gage before you pay.
-Your O2 cylinder will be warm to the touch post refilling.
-The cylinder gas pressure and gas volume will fall as the cylinder temperature cools to ambient temperature.
-Allow 10 minutes for the OE cylinder to cool to ambient temperature then connect your OE regulator to the portable cylinder valve and test the cylinder gas pressure.
-Open the cylinder valve slowly, pressurizing the regulator and confirm the filling pressure is 2200 PSI with the regulator high pressure gage.
-Bait shops and tackle shops commonly short-filled fishing oxygen system cylinders.
-You may or may not be getting what you assumed is a “full fill” which is 2200 PSI or what you are actually paying for.
+Trust and confirm O2 gas sellers: Always confirm filling pressure with your O2 regulator gage before you pay.
+When your O2 cylinder has cooled to ambient temperature post refilling.
+Cylinder gas pressure and gas volume will fall as the cylinder temperature cools to ambient temperature.
+Allow 10 minutes post filling for your cylinder to cool to ambient temperature, then connect your oxygen regulator to your portable cylinder valve.
+Open the cylinder valve slowly, pressurizing the regulator and confirm the filling pressure with the regulator pressure gage.
+Bait shops and tackle shops commonly short-fill fishing oxygen system cylinders.
+You may or may not be getting what you’re paying Never assume you are getting a “full fill”, 2200 PSI.
+Always trust and verify filling pressure.

 BUYING OXYGEN – OE-D SYSTEM DISPOSABLE O2 CYLINDERS

-Use for Emergency livewell oxygenation when live bait or tournament fish are in crisis or for small amounts of live bait (a handful of shiners – 3-4 oz of live bait)
+Use for Emergency livewell oxygenation when live bait or tournament fish are in crisis or for small amounts of live bait (a handful of shiners – 6 oz. live bait)

-*** Please call us immediately from the welding shop if you ever have any problems buying commercial welding oxygen or having your OE cylinder refilled at a welding shop.
-(409) 267-6458
+Please call us immediately (409) 267-6458 from the welding shop if you ever have any problems buying commercial welding oxygen or having your oxygen cylinder refilled at a welding supply store or bait and tackle shop.

-*Did you know that the only difference between a medical compressed oxygen gas and a commercial welding oxygen gas is the fixed label attached to the cylinder wall and the cost of the gas?
-The gas purity and humidity (water vapor content) is the same.
+FACT: The only difference between pharmaceutical compressed oxygen gas and a commercial welding oxygen gas is the fixed label attached to the cylinder wall, price and tracking of the gas?
+Medical oxygen is classified as a drug requiring a doctor’s prescription.

 Compressed aviation oxygen is required to be dryer (less water vapor content) than medical and commercial welding oxygen, the purity is the same.
-Aviation oxygen must be dryer (contain less water vapor) because freezing temperatures.
-Extremely cold temperatures at high altitudes can cause the water vapor in the oxygen to freeze oxygen regulators causing oxygen life support systems to malfunction and fail in flight.
+Aviation oxygen must be dryer (contain less water vapor) because of sub-freezing temperatures at altitude.
+Extremely cold temperatures at high altitudes commercial and pharmaceutical oxygen humidity containing higher water vapor in the O2 may freeze oxygen regulators causing aviation oxygen life support systems to malfunction and fail in flight at altitude.

-Extreme cold causing O2 regulator freeze-ups are also issue for high altitude mountain climbers that use supplemental oxygen.
-Aviator oxygen is preferred to combat regulator freeze-ups.
+Extreme cold is also issue for high altitude mountain climbers that use supplemental oxygen in the death zone.